 Section 3.
 Budgets and Financial Statements.
-Financial statements and related information for the Corporation shall be regularly prepared and copies thereof shall be distributed to each director of the Corporation.
+Financial statements and related information for the Corporation shall be regularly prepared and copies thereof shall be distributed to each Director of the Corporation.

 ARTICLE X. DISTRIBUTIONS AND DISBURSEMENTS

 Section 1.
 Distributions.
-The Board of Directors, at least annually, shall determine all distributions to be made from net income and principal of the corporation and make, or authorize and direct the respective agents having custody of funds of the corporation to make payments to organizations or persons to whom payments are to be made in such amounts and at such times and with such accompanying restrictions, if any, as it deems necessary to assure use for the corporation’s authorized purposes and in the manner intended.
-It shall determine all disbursements to be made for administrative expenses incurred by the Board and direct the respective agents having custody of the funds of the corporation as to payment and the funds to be charged.
-All determinations as to distributions shall be by affirmative vote of a majority of the total Board of Directors.
+The Board, at least annually, shall determine a percentage that will be made available from the Corporation’s endowed funds for grant purposes.
+The amount determined will apply to all endowed funds and adhere to the Uniform Prudent Management of Institutional Funds Act (commonly known as UPMIFA).
+The Board shall also determine the percentage of all disbursements to be made for expenses (i.e. fees on funds) incurred by the Corporation.
+All determinations as to distributions shall be by affirmative vote of a majority of the total Board.

 Section 2.
 Due Diligence.
-The Board of Directors shall gather and analyze facts and conduct such investigations and research as are necessary to determine the most effective agencies and means for meeting the needs of Monterey County through distribution of funds given for charitable purposes, and may disburse money for such fact gathering, analysis, investigation and research from the corporation’s funds.
-The Board of Directors may, in furtherance of the corporation’s charitable purposes, when needs therefor have been determined and with appropriate provisions to assure use solely for those purposes, direct distributions to other persons, organizations, and governmental agencies, as in the opinion of the Board best carry out those purposes, or may help create new qualified charitable organizations to carry out those purposes.
+The Board shall direct staff to gather and analyze facts and conduct such investigations and research as are necessary to determine the most effective distribution of funds for meeting the needs of Monterey County.
+The Board may, in furtherance of the Corporation’s charitable purposes, when needs have been determined and with appropriate provisions to assure use solely for those purposes, direct distributions that best carry out those purposes.
+All distributions from funds whose establishment were accompanied by donor instructions will honor said instructions.

 ARTICLE XI.
 GIFTS TO THE CORPORATION/VARIANCE POWER

 Section 1.
 Gifts.
 The Board shall adopt and periodically review Gift Acceptance Policies governing gifts to the Corporation.
-All assets donated to the Corporation shall be held, administered and distributed in compliance with applicable law including, but not limited to, regulations of the United States Internal Revenue Service affecting community foundations.
+All assets donated to the Corporation shall be held, administered and distributed in compliance with applicable law including, but not limited to, regulations of the United States Internal Revenue Service affecting Community Foundations.
 It is the purpose of this Corporation to assist donors to the greatest extent possible and in the most flexible ways possible to achieve their charitable goals.
 Any donor of a gift to the Corporation may give directions with respect to such gift at the time the gift is made, subject to the limitations in the Articles of Incorporation and these Bylaws.

 Section 2.
 Variance Power.
 Notwithstanding any provision in these Bylaws or in any instrument of transfer creating or adding to a fund of this Corporation, and in accordance with the Articles of Incorporation of the Corporation, the Board shall have the power to modify any restriction or condition on the distribution of funds for any specified charitable purposes or to specified organizations if in the sole judgment of the Board (without the necessity of the approval of any participating donor, advisor appointed by a donor, trustee, custodian or agent), such restriction or condition becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community served.
 The Board shall exercise this power at a meeting by the affirmative vote of a majority of the members of the Board.